 Once you cross that off, you’re faced with integrating the data.
 Social data is that it’s highly fragmented; inferring relationships between different pieces – the consumer’s work place, whether their kid is using their details or whether the provided phone number is indeed theirs – is a complex inference task.
 It requires normalization of provided data into one common form, fuzzy comparison algorithms and other tricks.

-Once you have it, how can social data be used for fraud prevention?
+Once you have it, how can social data be used for friendly fraud prevention?
 At Signifyd, we see it being handy for two main uses:

 - Identity validation: when you accept payments online, stolen credit cards are common.
 Many times the fraudster doesn’t have all of the card holder’s details, and they augment what they have with invented details.
 Emails, phone numbers and occasionally names and parts of the billing address are invented.
 Using social data, different details can be tied to multiple people or be identified as invalid – using, for example, complex white-pages searches.
 As a result, identity validation becomes a simpler task.Some of this can be used by your team very easily: using a consumer’s social fingerprints, you can establish whether they’ve had any meaningful activity online and how far back that activity has occurred.
 Profiles that haven’t existed for more than a few weeks or months are often times connected to fake or stolen identities.